 When an odorant level in a natural gas stream depletes, it is “scrubbed,” resulting in odor fade.
 Odorant scrubbing causes safety issues as a person can no longer smell the natural gas odorant.
 What are the causes of scrubbing and odor fade?

 In an earlier post, we share that the regulations base the odorant level in a natural gas stream on a person having a “normal” sense of smell.
-Did you know that there are prevalent factors that may impede your ability to smell natural gas?
+Did you know that prevalent factors may impede your ability to smell natural gas?
 Are you at risk?
-Visit Why can’t I smell natural gas? to learn about the factors hindering the capacity to detect natural gas.
+Visit Why can’t I smell natural gas?- to learn about the factors hindering the capacity to detect natural gas.

-Aside from having a perception concern, if the odorant is removed or scrubbed from the natural gas stream, it becomes odorless, a considerable safety hazard.
+Aside from a perception concern, removing or scrubbing the odorant from the natural gas stream makes the gas odorless, which is a considerable safety hazard.

 Natural Gas Odor Fade

 At times, circumstances in the natural gas distribution system can mask or decrease the odorant level.
 When there is a lack of odorant in gas, it is common for the gas company to turn to their odorizer and expect a malfunction.
 However, when the odorant is at the odorization source yet not at the delivery point (or is not as intense), it is likely that the odorant was scrubbed from the gas stream either by a chemical or physical process and is not an odorizer malfunction.
 Some in the industry may even refer to this occurrence as odor fade.

-Adsorption of odorant occurs when odorant molecules in gas attach to a surface (like a pipe wall) and no longer remain in the gas stream.
+Adsorption of odorant occurs when the molecules in gas attach to a surface (like a pipe wall) and no longer remain in the gas stream.
 It is routinely seen in the new pipe.
 It also happens when odorant molecules absorb (absorption) into gas liquids in a pipeline.
 In both situations, the gas becomes un-odorized and undetectable.

 These are physical processes, and to combat the new pipe absorption issue, it is typical for gas companies to pre-odorize or saturate the new gas lines; this is called “pickling.”